 Most of us don’t think about how we can improve our joint health, until our joints start acting up, aching, and causing us severe pain that is.
 Being competitive is a great thing, but it also puts a large amount of physical stress on your joints, especially when training at high-intensities, and working under heavy loads when you’re lifting.
 Regardless of age, it’s imperative to prophylactically safeguard your joints while training, instead of waiting until you have major joint issues and debilitating pain.
+Thus, we compiled these 6 simple steps on how to reduce joint pain from exercising.

-1. How To Reduce Joint Pain: Balance High And Low Impact Training
+1. Balance High And Low Impact Training

 High-impact training such as sprinting, running, plyometrics, and agility drills can cause severe physical stress to your joints and connective tissues.
 By balancing high-impact exercises such as box jumps with resistance training and low-impact movements, you will strengthen the muscles that protect your joints, to further stabilize and shield them from injury and increased joint pain.
 Low-impact resistance training, will help reduce joint pain before it even starts, especially if you're crossfitting.

-2. How To Reduce Joint Pain: Supplement With Krill Oil
+2. Supplement With Krill Oil

 Krill Oil is edible oil, extracted from small crustaceous found in the deep waters of the Antarctic Ocean.
 Krill oil contains high amounts of essential omega-3 fatty acids, (EPA) eicosapentaenoic acid and (DHA) docosahexaenoic. which have been proven to help reduce inflammation and aid in the treatment of chronic inflammatory disease of the joints, such as Rheumatoid arthritis (RA) [R].
 Clinical trials have also shown that Krill Oil can help in treating patients with mild forms of joint and knee pain [R].